-Nowadays, the term, the Industrial Internet of Things, has become increasingly more pervasive in the context of industry as digitization has become a business priority for many organizations.
-So what is the Industrial Internet of Things?
+Nowadays, the term “the Industrial Internet of Things” has become increasingly more pervasive in the context of industry as digitization has become a business priority for many organizations.
+So, what is the Industrial Internet of Things?

 The Industrial Internet of Things (IIoT), also known as the Industrial Internet, brings together brilliant machines, advanced analytics, and people at work.
-It’s the network of a multitude of devices connected by communications technologies that results in systems that can monitor, collect, exchange, analyze, and deliver valuable new insights like never before.
+It’s the network of a multitude of industrial devices connected by communications technologies that results in systems that can monitor, collect, exchange, analyze, and deliver valuable new insights like never before.
 These insights can then help drive smarter, faster business decisions for industrial companies.

-There is such great potential for the Industrial Internet to change the way industry works that GE Digital predicts the benefits to the global economy through the IIoT will be:
+There is such great potential for the Industrial Internet to change the way industry works that GE Digital predicts the benefits to the global economy through IIoT will be:

 - 46% of global economy that can benefit from the Industrial Internet